 Table of Contents (click to jump ahead)

 Much was made around this time last year about El Niño and how it might affect our snowpack going into the winter.
-Most people who love snow in the mountains were a bit sad to see the three-in-a-row streak of La Niñas come to and end.
+Most people who love snow in the mountains were a bit sad to see the three-in-a-row streak of La Niñas come to an end.
 In the end, it was a tail of two niños which bifurcated roughly along the Columbia River.

-To the south of the Columbia, in Oregon, we had a pretty good winter with solid mid-winter powder skiing and excellent corn snow that last well into July.
+To the south of the Columbia, in Oregon, we had a pretty good winter with solid mid-winter powder skiing and excellent corn snow that lasted well into July.
 After Jan 10, the snowpack could be characterized as “consistently above average”.

 Northward in Washington (and British Columbia, for that matter) it was a different story with a meager snowpack clocking in around 60% of average as of early February 2024.
-And then the cold water faucet turned on for us, just after Cinco de Mayo, and set up one of the more memorable glacier skiing seasons in recent years with good coverage found on the Washington volcanoes well into August 2024.
+And then the cold water faucet turned on for us, just after Cinco de Mayo, and set up one of the more memorable glacier skiing seasons in recent years with good coverage found on the Washington volcanoes well into August 2024.As of Mid-September, a La Niña Watch is in effect with the expectation that it will emerge in the September-November period.

 La Niña in the PNW tends to produce normal to below average temperatures with above average precipitation.
 Often, this breaks down around the turn of the year with things reverting back to the mean sometime after January 1.
 But not this time.
 The seasonal forecast discussion from NOAA concerning La Niña in the PNW forecasts that the goodness will persist through the January-March period.